-SOP 6.1 TITLE: Application Equipment Calibration, Maintenance, and Use.
+SOP 6.1 TITLE: Application Equipment Maintenance and Use.
 PURPOSE: To describe the calibration, maintenance, and use of pesticide application equipment used in experiments in IR-4 research trials.
 SCOPE: All application equipment used in experiments to support pesticide registration.

 1. All application equipment used for conducting GLP studies should be inspected, cleaned, and maintained prior to the beginning of the field season annually.
-The written records from this maintenance and inspection will be recorded on the Equipment Maintenance and Calibration form.
+The records from this maintenance and inspection will be recorded on the site's Equipment Maintenance and Calibration logs on paper or in the electronic logs located in the Facility Files electronic notebook.
 Pre-season equipment maintenance is described as inspecting all lines, hoses and connections, removing and cleaning all nozzles and screens and performing initial calibration.

-2. Written records noted on the Pesticide Application Equipment Maintenance and Calibration form will designate activities as routine or non-routine.
+2. Records noted on the paper or electronic Equipment Maintenance and Calibration Log will designate activities as routine or non-routine.